Tokyo Station:Overview & History

 From Haneda Airport International Terminal Station (Keikyu), take the Keikyu Airport Line (Limited Express “Kaitoku”) bound for Aoto.
 After about 13 minutes, get off at Shinagawa Station and transfer to JR Keihin-Tohoku Line (Limited Express) bound for Minami-Urawa.
 After about 10 minutes, get off at Tokyo Station.

-Tokyo Station Convenience Stores Must-See
+Tokyo Station Hotels Must-See

-Tokyo Station Autumn Must-See
+Tokyo Station Gift Shops Must-See